 In 1955, using the spade which the Duke of Edinburgh had used to plant a tree to commemorate his visit to Bideford in 1952, President of Bideford Rotary Club (D.W.Friendship) planted the first of five trees at the rear of the Port Memorial Gardens to mark the 50th anniversary of the Rotary Movement.

 In 1975 in celebration of Bideford Rotary's 50th anniversary, a new ï¿½5,000 ambulance was presented to the St. John Ambulance Association.

 2005 was the year of Rotary's Centenary, and Bideford Rotary's 80th anniversary.
-Visitors from Biddeford & Saco were hosted, and at the special luncheon there was a display of photos relating to the relationship between the American and Devon Clubs.
+Visitors from Biddeford-Saco were hosted, and at the special luncheon there was a display of photos relating to the relationship between the American and Devon Clubs.
 President Ron Blick dedicated a bed of 100 roses in Victoria Park.
 Now we are under pressure to plan something special to mark the 100th anniversary in 2025!

 In addition to the links with the namesake club in the U.S.A.,there are similar links with the Rotary Club of Uelzen in Germany.
 Despite the Brexit we really enjoy maintaining close links with our European partners!
 Visits are made to both clubs, and we host members of those clubs in return.
 In 2018/19 Bideford Rotary worked with the Uelzen Club on a major project for the Children's Hospice South West.
 By working together we applied for a Rotary Global Grant to boost funds raised locally and were delighted to donate to Childrens Hospice South West (Littlebridge House) nearly £40,000.in February 2019.

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.